XanaduAI/xanadu-sphinx-theme/README.rst

 the ``html_theme_options`` dictionary in your ``conf.py`` file.

 ``project_nav_name``
-    The name of the project to appear in the left navigation bar
+    The name of the project to appear in the left navigation bar, under the Xanadu logo

+``project_logo``
+    If the project has a logo, set this to the path of the logo image file to appear in the left navigation bar, under the Xanadu logo.
+If defined, the project logo *replaces* ``project_nav_name``.

 ``touch_icon``
     Path to the main navigation sidebar Xanadu logo.